Month 12, Day 2, Wednesday 10:30 a.m.

 The student aid was needed elsewhere, so gave Sebastien quick instructions to the single archive she could access, warning her not to get lost.
-“It’s said you can still hear the screams and shuffling footsteps of those who wandered until they starved to death, if you listen,” the girl murmured, darting a look over her shoulder.
-“It used to be a network of caves, and the only navigation aid is the archive codes above each door.
+“It’s said you can still hear the screams and shuffling footsteps of those who wandered until they starved to death, if you listen,” the girl murmured, her tail swishing with agitation.
+“It used to be a network of caves, and the only navigation aid is the archive code above each door.
 It’s easy to get turned around down here.”

 “I’ll be careful,” Sebastien assured her with a smile, repressing her impatience.

 The girl blushed, said, “Good luck with your research project,” and turned to hurry away, pausing only to remind Sebastien not to mention the pass to anyone who might get her in trouble.

 Sebastien found her way easily enough, ignoring the other metal doors along the way despite her curiosity.
 She didn’t want to set off any alarms by trying to get past a ward without the proper key.
 Finally, she pushed open the door to a dim room only a few meters on either side.
 It was quite different to the high ceilings and warm bright light of the main part of the library.
 The air was still, the only movement in the room from her own entrance, but it smelled fresh, and there were no dust or spiderwebs on the rough ceiling or in the corners of the room.

 She pulled every book with the researcher’s name on it off the shelves.
 Her fingertips burned with excitement as she scanned the pages.
 It was hard to concentrate on the words, but she was determined.